top of page

 "Again Aoki heard that buzzing in his brain.
 Certainly his energy was failing him, and he was back to smoking thirty cigarettes a day."

 One by one in quick succession, four people connected with Aoki are killed off.
-The dynamic and breathless pace only lets up in chapter six when Aoki is put on leave from the force and sent to a mountain ryokan for rest.
+The dynamic and breathless pace only lets up in chapter six when Aoki is put on leave and sent to a mountain ryokan for rest.
 At the inn, the story changes.
 A sudden winter storm blocks everyone in, and Aoki learns of a new mystery, perhaps twisted into his case on Tamaki.
 The characters at the inn include the head of a bank and his bodyguard, a top financial director, and an enigmatic older man who replays master games of Go.

 This would be enough for any other thriller, but the third act turns yet again bringing in the yakuza, master Go championships, a grim black market, and the connection with the mysterious Mr. Saito.